harrykhlo/rugby_club/README.md

 ## Member Update Personal Detail Page (is entered from member page)

-This page is brought by a button click on member page.
+This page is brought by a button click on the member page.
+The button is above the list of club news on the member page.

 - Functions of Member Update Personal Detail Page
   This member update personal detail page is shown after the user click the “Update Personal Detail” button on the member page.
 The following details can be updated.